kata198/myps2/README.md

 The output is VERY CLEAN and easilly parsed.
 For 99% of the usage of ps in the real-world, this displays all the info you need, quicker, simpler, and without looking up many flags.

+It is also annoying to constantly have to type "| grep" over and over, and inefficent to feed to another program what one can do.
+Any additional arguments to these programs will filter based on the commandline string containing those items.

 Performance
 ===========